qrvey/partner-portal/docs/data-router/Transforms/data-rule-flat-array.md

 ```

-In the metadata parent, we could specify where to save the data resulting in the transformation data, in this case, we specificated the metadata child "flatarraychild_1" for later we can query the information.
+In the metadata parent, we specify where to save the data resulting in the transformation data.
+In this case, we specified the metadata child "flatarraychild_1".
-At the metadata rule parent we specify that want to do "flatData" by field "data.visas" and "flatArray" by field "data.visas.countries" the result for this flatten will be:
+The metadata parent transform "flatData" is applied to field "data.visas" and the transform "flatArray" is applied to the field "data.visas.countries".
+The result for this flatten transform will be:

 ```
 {